 The second national democratic election went smoothly in 2013 and confirmed Bhutan's growing familiarity with and acceptance of democracy.
-The government of the Druk Phuensum Tshogpa party (DPT) was replaced by its former opposition party, the People's Democratic Party (PDP).
-In 2013, more candidates contested the National Council election and more parties competed in the National Assembly election than in 2008.
+The new government of the Druk Phuensum Tshogpa party (DPT) has provided stable government.
 Both the National Assembly and National Council have continued to propose, scrutinize and pass legislation.
-Other important democratic bodies including the judiciary, Anti-Corruption Commission and the Royal Audit Authority have worked efficiently and effectively, demonstrating independence from the legislature.
-Bhutanese citizens are growing more familiar with the democratic mode of government, but its endorsement, especially in rural areas, needs yet to be evaluated.
+Local elections were successfully run in 2016 although voter turnout was only 55.8%.
+Other important democratic bodies including the Anti-Corruption Commission and the Royal Audit Authority have worked efficiently and effectively, demonstrating independence from the legislature.
+However, there has been criticism of the judiciary for uneven delivery of justice and the Supreme Court Chief Justice has called for improvement.
+Bhutanese citizens are growing more familiar with the democratic mode of government, but its endorsement, especially in rural areas, is yet to be evaluated.
 Citizens increasingly gain access to information, especially through television and mobile phones, and the information gap between rural and urban areas is closing.
 However, there are concerns that the media engage in self-censorship and that government organizations are reluctant to share information.

 Socioeconomic development has continued its positive trend but not as strongly as in earlier years.
-Economic growth fell to 2.1% in 2013 but recovered to 5.5% in 2014 and is expected to reach 7% in 2015.
+Economic growth has gradually recovered from the 2013 low of 2.1% and is forecast to reach 8% in 2017.
+Bhutan will become a middle-income country in 2018.
 Secondary school and university enrollments have risen, health indicators have improved, the rural road system has been extended, and environmental concerns figure prominently in policy decisions.
 The overarching developmental philosophy of Gross National Happiness has been embraced by all political parties, in line with the implementation of five-year plans.
 The government is viewed as an effective utilizer of development assistance offered by international financial institutions.
-Poverty has declined but still remains high in some rural regions.
+Poverty has declined to 12% but still remains high in some rural regions.
 There is now gender balance in secondary education, although males still outnumber females at the tertiary level.
 Women were elected to only four out of 67 parliamentary seats in 2013 and are poorly represented in executive positions in public sector organizations.
+The government has rejected calls for women's quotas in parliament.